fweiss/mcu-gif/README.md

 Since this is a TDD project, we'll start by running the tests.
 The steps are:
 - update the Git submodule
-- generate the make files with CMake
-- run the tests
+- build and run the tests

 ### Update the Git submodule
 The ccspec git repository is linked as a submodule.